maithilish/gotz/notes/readme.txt

 -----------------

-for string join use Util.join(), for delimited join use String.join() in steps, use getLabeled() to create message which prefixes message with label
+for string join use Util.join(), for delimited join use String.join() in steps, for StepRunException don't use getLabeled() as task will handle label, for others use getLabeled() to create message which prefixes label if message is used only with logger, then use {} and getLabel()

 in steps, if exception is recoverable then catch and handle it otherwise if unrecoverable throw StepRunException (unchecked exception)